NormB/colima-services/wiki/Management-Commands.md

 # Management Commands

-Complete reference for the `manage-colima.sh` script - the primary interface for managing all Colima Services operations.
+Complete reference for the `manage-devstack.sh` script - the primary interface for managing all DevStack Core operations.

 ## Table of Contents